An Allgravity as a Grand Unification of Forces

+{\bf 1.
+Introduction} Nature has been created such that each type of charge corresponds to a kind of inertial mass.
+This correspondence principle expresses the mass-charge duality [1], which confirms that we cannot exclude the coexistence of the naturally united rest mass $m_{\nu}^{U}$ and charge $e_{\nu}^{U},$ for example, in a neutrino $\nu,$ equal to all its mass and charge

+each of which includes the electric $(E),$ weak $(W),$ and strong $(S)$ contributions and the range of other innate contributions.

+All neutrinos, similarly to all other quantum matter, hereby have a gravitational mass that corresponds to its gravitational charge.
+A distinction of their own values from the inertial sizes of the corresponding pair of the naturally united $(U)$ rest mass and charge implies the availability between the objects of the interaction fifth force [2], which comes forward in a system as a unified whole.

+Another possibility, in principle, is that regardless of the maximal quantity of forces and existing types of actions, all inertial masses and charges are strictly gravitational ones.
+At the same time, the structure of gravity remains an open question.

-However, in spite of this, one can with confidence state that there exists a real possibility of observation not only of massive neutrinos \cite{2} or photons \cite{3} but also of the gravitomagnetic force of the Earth \cite{4}.
-Therefore, a subtle measurement of rest mass of the neutrino \cite{5} or the photon \cite{6} one must use as the one of the available laboratory data \cite{7} sets confirming the existence of microgravity and the fact that nobody is in force to define the structure of fundamental interactions of elementary particles regardless of gravity.
+It is usually assumed that the gravitational force cannot appear at the microworld level because of its weakness.
+There exists simultaneously a real possibility of observing not only massive neutrinos [3] or photons [4-6] but also the gravitomagnetic (magnetogravitational) force of the Earth [7-9], which could not be conducted without the presence of that latently acts on all matter without exception.
+Therefore, a subtle measurement of the rest mass of the neutrino [10,11] or the photon [12] must be considered as one of the available laboratory data sets confirming the existence of microgravity.
+No one is hereby in force to define the fundamental interaction structure of elementary objects regardless of gravity.

-The nature has been created so that to each type of charge corresponds a kind of the inertial mass.
-Therefore, any of the existing types of masses testifies in favor of the availability of a kind of charge.
-Such a mass-charge duality implies the existence of the naturally united rest mass $m_{\nu}^{U}$ and charge $e_{\nu}^{U}$ in neutrino \cite{1} equal respectively to its all the mass and charge: